+Upon completion of course work, you are ready to begin a year-long internship.
 All students must complete a 1200 clock hour, full-time, nine-month internship for the EdS degree.
-(In some cases, the internship may be completed half-time over two years to accommodate personal circumstances.
-This arrangement is rare, however.)
+In some cases, the internship may be completed half-time over two years to accommodate personal circumstances.
+This arrangement is rare, however, and must be approved by program faculty.
 These clock hours are minimal, and the internship site may require more hours.
 The student is expected to comply with the requirements of the internship site.
+The internship is supervised by a site supervisor and a university-based supervisor.
+The internship is a minimum of 1200 hours or the equivalent of a full time (nine-month) academic year.
+There is an EdS internship handbook uploaded in the student portal on the program website, please use this as your overarching guide.

 The selection of an internship is very important for you, because it often will have a direct impact on immediate career options and employment opportunities.
 There are many considerations in seeking an internship, but perhaps the most important is whether a site is consistent with your career goals.
 For example, it is common for schools to offer full-time positions to students who have been interns.
 In the vast majority of cases, EdS students complete their internship in a public school setting.
 There is no central clearinghouse for school-based internships.
 Most often, you will acquire an internship through personal searches, responding to advertisements, or information given to you by faculty.